-- (a) apply reduced or simplified customer due diligence measures, or - (b) treat an intermediary as if it were the customer. - (2) The discretion in paragraph (1) may only be exercised - - (a) in accordance with the requirements set out in chapter 6 of the Handbook, and - (b) provided that the customer and every beneficial owner and underlying principal is established or situated in the Bailiwick or a country or territory listed in Appendix C to the Handbook. - (3) For the avoidance of doubt, the discretion in paragraph (1) shall not be exercised simplified or reduced customer due diligence shall not be applied - - (a) where the financial services business knows or suspects or has reasonable grounds for knowing or suspecting that any party to a business relationship or any beneficial owner or underlying principal is engaged in money laundering or terrorist financing, or - (b) in relation to business relationships or occasional transactions where the risk is other than low.
+- (a) apply reduced or simplified customer due diligence measures, or - (b) treat an intermediary as if it were the customer. - (2) The discretion in paragraph (1) may only be exercised - - (a) in accordance with the requirements set out in chapter 6 of the Handbook, and - (b) provided that the customer and every beneficial owner and underlying principal is established or situated in the Bailiwick or a country or territory listed in Appendix C to the Handbook. - (3) For the avoidance of doubt, the discretion in paragraph (1) shall not be exercised - - (a) where the financial services business knows or suspects or has reasonable grounds for knowing or suspecting that any party to a business relationship or any beneficial owner or underlying principal is engaged in money laundering or terrorist financing, or - (b) in relation to business relationships or occasional transactions where the risk is other than low.